EE-Digital/Concordia/README.md

 # Concordia - Client
 This is the official client for the usage of [Concordia - Server](https://github.com/StarlitEvelyn/Concordia-Server).
 The self-hostable, open sourced discord alternative!
+Currently this code base is being rewritten and reworked as purely the desktop client, mobile client coming later in development.

 ## Compiling 📦
 To compile the code yourself you can use one of the 2 script files depending on your OS, just run: